 When you’re pregnant, it becomes more important than ever to eat healthy, stay fit, and give your body the supply of nutrients it needs.
-Folic acid or vitamin B9, in particular, figures prominently in pregnancy-related nutrition.
-After all, it plays a vital role in the healthy development of cells, the spine, and brain of your baby.
+Folate or vitamin B9 (and its synthetic form folic acid), in particular, figures prominently in pregnancy-related nutrition.
+After all, it plays a vital role in the healthy development of the cells, the spine, and the brain of your baby.
 Yet, about 90 percent of women consume less than the recommended daily levels of folate for pregnancy and only a minority (the other 10 percent) meet the requirement.1 If you’re in this 90 percent, your pregnancy, planned or otherwise, could put you on the backfoot and expose your baby to the risk of serious neural tube defects.2

-Prevent Spina Bifida, Anencephaly, And Encephalocele With Folic Acid
+Prevent Spina Bifida, Anencephaly, And Encephalocele With Folate

 Neural tube defects are defects that affect a child’s brain and spinal cord development.
 Ones that tend to affect most pregnancies are3:

 - Spina bifida: A condition where the spinal column and spinal cord are not closed completely.
 It results in mobility problems, learning disabilities, social issues, and a host of other health problems for the child.

 - Anencephaly: This is a severe brain development problem that causes parts of the brain and skull to be completely absent, resulting in stillbirth or survival for only a few hours after birth.

 - Encephalocele: In this birth defect, a portion of the baby’s brain tissue and membranes protrude in a sac via an abnormal opening in the skull.